-Knowing what these affixes mean can help you understand that “destruction” is a noun (the suffix “-tion” tells you this) that means to tear something down (the opposite of building, as you can see from the prefix “de-“).
+Knowing what these affixes mean can help you understand that “destruction” is a noun (the suffix “-tion” tells you this) that means to tear something down—the opposite of “building,” as you can see from the prefix “de-.”

-Online sources like “Building Your Vocabulary: Prefixes” provide word parts to study in Spanish, and lists of Greek and Latin roots can help you learn these languages or learn English words derived from these languages.
+Online sources like About.com’s “Building Your Vocabulary: Prefixes” provide word parts to study in Spanish, while lists of Greek and Latin roots can help you learn these languages or learn English words derived from these languages.
 There are also many sources of information about Arabic word roots, which function slightly differently but use the same general concept.

-- The keyword technique.
-Make up a story using the new word, the meaning of the word and a word in your native language that sounds similar.
-If you want to learn the Turkish word ev, which means “house,” you might think that it sounds like the English word “every.”
+For example, if you want to learn the Turkish word ev, which means “house,” you might think that it sounds like the English word “every.”
 Your story might be something like, “I’m in my house every day.”

-- Make gestures.
 Research shows that the brain learns better with sensory inputs like physical actions.
 If you’re learning the word for “ball,” try making a ball with your hands and pretending to throw it as you repeat the word aloud.

 You can also incorporate nonverbal gestures if they make sense for the particular language you’re studying.
 For example, if you’re learning filler words, you can observe how native speakers draw out their equivalent of “Uhh…” and copy that.